RomanEmreis/volga-docs/docs/getting-started/json-payload.md

 curl -X POST "http://127.0.0.1:7878/hello" -H "Content-Type: application/json" -d "{ "name": "John", "age": 35 }"
 Hello John!
 ```
+!> Reading JSON payload only works with asynchronous request handlers.
 !> To use the JSON deserialization/serialization it is required to install also [serde](https://crates.io/crates/serde_json/).

 To respond with JSON body the `Results::from()` method can be used which has been described earlier and the struct instance passed will be automatically serialized to JSON.